 As a school governor myself, I can see how the role contributes to professional development.
 But for many companies promoting school governance, their programmes are part of corporate social responsibility schemes, rather than being integrated across HR and CSR.
 We believe, and the evidence demonstrates, that this needs to change.

-In all the conversations I’ve had with our partners over the last two years, they do acknowledge that there is a link with people development, but it has been hard to get the L&D or talent development teams involved to recognise this potential and create a win-win proposition for employees.
+In all the conversations I’ve had with our partners, they do acknowledge that there is a link with people development, but it has been hard to get the L&D or talent development teams involved to recognise this potential and create a win-win proposition for employees.

 Good school governance improves school performance, and by encouraging staff to volunteer, organisations support local communities and education for children.
 But to do the role justice and inspire more of the people schools need on their boards to volunteer, the developmental benefits must be fully recognised too.